theonjs/theon/README.md

 )
 ```

-### Writting a middleware
+### Writing a middleware

-Writting a middleware is simple.
+Writing a middleware is simple.
 If you already know how to write a middleware for connect/express, you're mostly done.

 ```js